The Motor Works, Mixed Use Development – North Yorkshire

 Cononley, North Yorkshire

-Bowman Riley has been appointed to transform a traditional 19th century Yorkshire mill building and six-acre brownfield site into The Motor Works, a mixed-use development in the village of Cononley, North Yorkshire.
+Bowman Riley has been appointed to transform a traditional historic Yorkshire mill building and six-acre brownfield site into The Motor Works, a mixed-use development in the village of Cononley, North Yorkshire.

-Our designs retain the historic core of the heritage asset including the iconic mill chimney and designed a sympathetic extension was created to double the size of the mill to accommodate circa 50 bespoke apartments with recessed balconies.
+Our designs retained the historic core of the heritage asset including the iconic mill chimney.
+A major extension doubled the size of the building to accommodate 48 bespoke apartments with recessed balconies.

-The original north light weaving sheds occupying the remainder of the site will be removed to make way for 46 traditional houses.
-Each house is to be individually designed and 40% of which will comprise affordable housing.
+The original north light weaving sheds occupying the remainder of the site were removed to make way for 46 traditional houses.
+Each house was individually designed and 40% of which comprises affordable housing.

-In addition, the site will include a 15,500ft2 commercial building to the rear of the mill to maintain an element of employment on the site.
+In addition, the Motor Works includes a 15,500ft2 commercial building to the rear of the mill to maintain an element of employment on the site.
+This building is now occupied by a clothing label maker, Nilorn and we designed the interior fit-out of their offices and factory.

 Images courtesy of Candelisa.
 Exceptional spaces in exceptional places…